Lewis Peachey: Castleford Tigers

-On 22 April 2019, Peachey made his Super League début for Castleford (Heritage № 992) against the Catalans Dragons.
+On 22 April 2019, Peachey made his Super League début for Castleford against the Catalans Dragons.

 York City Knights (loan)

 On 14 April 2021, it was reported that Peachey had signed for the York City Knights in the RFL Championship on an initial two-week loan.
 He made 2 appearances for the Knights before returning to Castleford.

 Newcastle Thunder (loan)

 On 14 December 2021, it was announced that Peachey had signed for the Newcastle Thunder in the RFL Championship on a season-long loan.
 He was available to be recalled by Castleford and was still included in their squad for the season, retaining the number 27 shirt.